eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ```bash
 python3 tsm_eval.py --systems all --queries all --datasets d1
 ```
-- **Notes**:
 - The runtime results of the systems for each query will be added to: `results/offline/d1/{query}/runtime/`.
 - The runtime plots will be added to the folder `results/offline/d1/{query}/plots/`.

+___
 ## [Figure 6] Offline Workloads D-MULTI Q1-Q5 (takes ~ XXX hours)

 - To reproduce the offline workloads D-MULTI Q1-Q5 results in Figure 6, run the following command: